Alexandria Ocasio-Cortez Slams ‘Splinter Group’ Of Democrats Who Supported Amendment To Gun Control Bill

 — Chuck Callesto (@ChuckCallesto) March 2, 2019

 Meanwhile, conservative media has come down heavily on Ocasio-Cortez’s characterization of ICE as a “dangerous” agency, with popular actor James Wood and right-wing pundits like Wayne Dupree and Jim Hoft all slamming the New York congresswoman for her comments.
-While Woods said that she was going “off the rails,” Dupree said Ocasio-Cortez had started to tread in “problematic waters”.
+While Woods said that she was going “off the rails,” Dupree said Ocasio-Cortez had started to tread in “problematic waters.”

-But such criticism would likely not stop her from speaking her mind as battling down detractors is a problem Ocasio-Cortez has faced since winning the primary nomination last year.
+But such criticism would likely not stop her from speaking her mind, as battling down detractors is a problem Ocasio-Cortez has faced since winning the primary nomination last year.